jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

     $ multiqc --version

 .. warning::

-   After installing MultiQC if you experience some problems with Numpy installation, run these commands in your activated environment multiqc.
+   After installing MultiQC if you experience some problems with Numpy installation, run these commands in your multiqc activated environment.

    1. ``pip uninstall -y numpy``
    2. ``pip uninstall -y setuptools``